jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 <img src="intellisense-logger-type.png" width="600" />

+`[ TODO: Circle the added remark in the popup. ]`

-If the remarks tag would have been a `<summary>`, the added documentation would disappear from the pop-up.
+If the added `<remarks>` tag would also have been a `<summary>`, the original one will shadow the new one and it disappear from the pop-up.

-Another example is where I had a legacy project.
+Another example: I had a legacy project.
 Its code was not allowed to change very much.
 It already had a `<summary>` tag near the code element.
 I wanted to add more description to `IntelliSense`.
 I was able to unobtrusively extend it with more info by adding one line to the original code:

 ```cs
 /// <summary>